Overview of Perinatal Respiratory Disorders

 • Collapsible extrathoracic airways

 Also, infants’ smaller airway caliber gives increased airway resistance, and absence of collateral ventilation increases tendency toward atelectasis.
-Yet, other principles of respiration are similar in adults and children.
+Atelectasis also occurs in infants with surfactant deficiency of prematurity and in term and preterm infants with congenital deficiencies of surfactant protein B or C. Other principles of respiration are similar in adults and children.

 Evaluation of neonatal respiratory distress starts with a thorough history and physical examination.

-In both neonates and infants, it is important to assess oxygenation and response to oxygen therapy by pulse oximetry or blood gases.
-Chest x-ray also is recommended.
+In both neonates and infants, it is important to assess oxygenation and response to oxygen therapy by pulse oximetry or blood gas analysis.
+Chest radiograph also is recommended.

 iOS ANDROID